The best Apple Arcade games

 How to play Apple Arcade games

 If you’re tempted by the titles on this list, you’re going to need some kind of Apple device to play them on.
-The obvious choice is the latest iPhone 11 but any iPhone, iPod Touch, Apple Tv or iPad running iOS 13, iPad OS or TVOS 13 can access Apple Arcade’s 1-month free trial via the App Store.
+The obvious choice is the latest iPhone 12, but any iPhone, iPod Touch, Apple TV or iPad running iOS 13 (or later), iPad OS or TVOS 13 (or later) can access Apple Arcade’s 1-month free trial via the App Store.

-Apple Arcade is also coming to MacBooks and iMacs via the Cataline update.
+Apple Arcade is also available on MacBooks and iMacs running macOS Catalina or later.

-In iOS 13, there’s a dedicated tab for Apple Arcade as the bottom of the screen so it’s super easy to access the library of games included in your subscription.
+In iOS, there’s a dedicated tab for Apple Arcade at the bottom of the screen so it’s super easy to access the library of games included in your subscription.

 Once your free months runs dry, Apple will charge you $7.99 per month to keep playing the games you’ve downloaded via Apple Arcade.

-If you are considering upgrading your iPhone to make the most out of Apple Arcade, these are the most popular iPhone 11 and iPhone 11 Pro plans according to WhistleOut’s mobile plan comparison engine.
+If you’re considering upgrading your iPhone to make the most out of Apple Arcade, these are the most popular iPhone 12 plans according to WhistleOut’s mobile plan comparison engine.